 Machine Learning Overview

-Day 12 _ Activation Function, Hidden Layer and non linearity
+Activation Function, Hidden Layer and non linearity. _ day 12

 Non-linearity in neural networks is essential for solving complex tasks where the data is not linearly separable.
-This blog post will explain why hidden layers and non-linear activation functions are necessary, using the XOR problem as an example.
+This blog post explains why hidden layers and non-linear activation functions are necessary, using the XOR problem as an example.

 What is Non-Linearity?